Split screen AOA and Pop Century

 A Tale of Two Resorts: Disney’s Pop Century vs. Disney’s Art of Animation

-Inside the Disney World bubble, Disney’s Pop Century Resort and Disney’s Art of Animation Resort stand out as two vibrant, value-oriented hotels that offer distinct experiences.
-Putting aside the similar price of staying in a standard room (starting at $230/night) at either hotel, this article compares these two popular Disney value resorts
+Inside the Disney World bubble, Disney’s Pop Century Resort and Disney’s Art of Animation Resort stand out.
+They are two vibrant, value-oriented hotels.
+They offer distinct experiences.
+Staying in a standard room at either hotel starts at $230/night.
+This article compares these two popular Disney value resorts

 Lobby